What is a private scholarship?

-Where can I find a comprehensive list of Scholarships available to me?
+Where can I find a comprehensive list of scholarships available to me?

-- FSU Admissions | First Year Scholarships
+- FSU Admissions Scholarships

-Where should the Private Scholarship checks be mailed?
+Where should private scholarship checks be mailed?

 A1500 University Center